ryjen/ryjen.github.io/content/post/sdlc-methodologies.md

 The value a clone adds in social comparison with competition, is arguably more than actual output.

 Using likes, stars, karma, word-of-mouth, trends or meaningless positivity as a way to determine a correct technical direction is lost to me.
 As is the fun in team play dealt with political agendas.

-Perhaps someone out there in the outer mess (so called internet) would have a better perspective on social software engineering.

 ## Over and Out